-Few of us would not love new clothes or a newer car.
-We might also love having a larger home or the latest and greatest electronic gadget.
+Few of us would not love new clothes or a new car.
+We all would like to make more money or get the hottest new device.
 The thing is, can you afford it?
 Is it a want or is it a need?

 Read more: Defining Your Wants vs. Your Needs

-Stores are good about making people spend money.
-They use signs, layout and even scents to lure you into wanting to spend more.
+Stores are sneaky about making people spend money.
+They use signs, layout and even scents to lure you into wanting to buy more.
 The thing is, if you purchase something you did not intend to, then you are already blowing your budget and probably overspending.

 Another aspect of this is shopping out of emotion.
-If you feel a rush because of that new item, you may make the purchase out of impulse and emotion instead of need.
+If you feel a rush because of that new item, you may purchase out of impulse and emotion instead of need.

 Read more: Stopping Impulse Shopping